Kotlin/kotlinx.coroutines/docs/exception-handling.md

 ### CoroutineExceptionHandler

-But what if one does not want to print all exceptions to the console?
+What if one does not want to print all exceptions to the console?
-[CoroutineExceptionHandler] context element is used as generic `catch` block of coroutine where custom logging or exception handling may take place.
+[CoroutineExceptionHandler] context element on a _root_ coroutine can be used as generic `catch` block for this root coroutine and all its children where custom logging or exception handling may take place.
-It is similar to using [`Thread.uncaughtExceptionHandler`](https://docs.oracle.com/javase/8/docs/api/java/lang/Thread.html#setUncaughtExceptionHandler(java.lang.Thread.UncaughtExceptionHandler)).
+It is similar to [`Thread.uncaughtExceptionHandler`](https://docs.oracle.com/javase/8/docs/api/java/lang/Thread.html#setUncaughtExceptionHandler(java.lang.Thread.UncaughtExceptionHandler)).

 On JVM it is possible to redefine global exception handler for all coroutines by registering [CoroutineExceptionHandler] via [`ServiceLoader`](https://docs.oracle.com/javase/8/docs/api/java/util/ServiceLoader.html).